bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-02.md

 ### Round 1

-- Ademar saw the oncoming centipedes, drew his rapier and stabbed GS-1, killing it.
+- Rantigan saw the oncoming centipedes, drew his rapier and stabbed GS-1, killing it.
 - Kylantha backed away from the tree and hurled an acid splash, but the centipede dodged it
-- GS-3 attempted to bite Urimo, but the halfling fended it off
+- GS-3 attempted to bite Bodalf, but the barbarian fended it off
-- Drawing his longsword, Urimo hacked GS-3 in half
+- Bodalf hacked GS-3 in half with his greataxe
 - Vezoth smashed the third and final centipede with his mace

 Everyone good, they pressed onward.